The Trump Administration’s Attempts to Get Sensitive Voter Data Threaten the Rule of Law

 The U.S. Department of Justice (DOJ) has a responsibility to protect Americans’ freedom to vote, but recent actions by the DOJ — taken at the behest of President Donald Trump and other members of his administration — are now threatening that very freedom.

-Beginning in the spring of 2025, the DOJ embarked on a sweeping effort of demanding highly sensitive voter information, including dates of birth, partial social security numbers, and driver’s license numbers, from almost every U.S. state.
-When states and election officials refused, the DOJ sued nearly half of the 50 states and Washington, D.C., for access to this data.
+Beginning in the spring of 2025, the DOJ embarked on a sweeping effort to demand highly sensitive voter information — including dates of birth, partial social security numbers and driver’s license numbers — from almost every U.S. state.
+When states and election officials refused, the DOJ sued more than half of all states and Washington, D.C., for access to this data.

 The administration’s overreach will not make our elections any safer or more secure; instead, it will violate voters’ privacy and discourage voters from participating in the democratic process.
-That’s why Campaign Legal Center (CLC) has been litigating and advocating in states across the country to put an end to this unlawful activity and has been sounding the alarm about the threats posed by the DOJ under a second Trump administration.
+That’s why Campaign Legal Center (CLC) has been litigating and advocating in states across the country to put an end to this unlawful activity, as well as sounding the alarm about the threats posed by the DOJ under a second Trump administration.

 Why is this happening?